Academic Calendar 2025-2026

 SUMMER HOLIDAYS

-School closes at 12.00 noon on Friday 27th June
+School closes at 12.00 noon on Friday 26th June

-Details regarding Staff Training Days, First Holy Communion, Confirmation & 6th Class Graduation will be shared when we have dates.
+Details regarding Staff Training Days, First Holy Communion, Confirmation, Sports Days & 6th Class Graduation will be shared once the dates are confirmed.

 Academic Calendar